 At the discretion of the Editor-in-Chief, submissions may be accepted for either print or online publication.
 Case Reports and Images in Cardiology papers are generally published online only.
 Word-count limits (see below) generally refer to all elements of the article, including the abstract, acknowledgements, references, tables, and figure legends.

-Systematic Review/Meta-analysis papers follow the same length and structure guidelines as Review articles, except their abstract should be structured (Background, Methods, Results, Conclusions), and they are executed according to standards for the appropriate article type.New Methods in Cardiovascular Research.
+Systematic Review/Meta-analysis papers follow the same length and structure guidelines as Review articles, except their abstract should be structured (Background, Methods, Results, Conclusions), and they are executed according to standards for the appropriate article type.New Methods in Cardiovascular Research and Practice.
 This category will include reviews of important current methods as well as newly developed techniques and approaches.
-The focus will be mostly on new and evolving methods in clinical research (e.g. new forms of trial design, biostatistical approaches, etc) but may also include fundamental work.
+The focus will be mostly on new and evolving methods in clinical research and/or practice (e.g. new forms of trial design, biostatistical approaches, etc) but may also include fundamental work.

 The guidelines will follow those for original articles if the manuscript describes the development of a specific new technique or method (see Original Articles in Article Classifications section).
 If the article is a review of a method(s) used, it will follow guidelines for review articles (see Review Articles in Article Classifications section).
 These articles are generally invited, but the editors will also consider author-initiated submissions.